xahooligan/25-5-Clock/README.md

 # [25-5-Clock](https://xahooligan.github.io/25-5-Clock/)
-A 25+5 Clock for a freecodecamp assignment
+A 25+5 Clock or stopwatch with added features